 Although almost everything about labor and delivery has improved since those previous generations, I like this connection to the sacred mystery of births that came before.
-Whatever our religion, not finding out the gender is an act of faith, supreme trust that all will be well and that ultimately you will have what you are meant to have.
+Whatever your religion, not finding out your baby's gender is an act of faith, supreme trust that all will be well and that ultimately you will have what you are meant to have.

 My aunt told me, "It helps you push, because you're so excited to find out."
 And she was right.
-When I found out the gender?
-I cried tears of pure joy... and amazement.
+When my baby was born and I found out, I cried tears of pure joy and amazement.
 Turns out, it really is the best surprise of your life.

-Reason #9: A baby is never the way you would expect anyway
+Reason #9: A baby is never the way you would expect, anyway

 Any mom knows that she never could have imagined the perfect and crazy uniqueness that is her baby.
 Waiting to find out allows you to fall in love with a new baby, rather than the preview report of a gender, which often carries with it stereotypes that your child might transcend.

 Reason #10: It bucks the trend

 But if you decide to hang in there, I'm right there with you.
 And we're not alone.
-If you want to find us, we're the ones with the two names picked out, the frustrated friends waiting in suspended curiosity, and the euphoric tears of surprise in the hospital.
+If you want to find us, we're the ones with the two names picked out, the frustrated friends waiting with intense curiosity, the ones crying euphoric tears of surprise in the hospital.

 Oh, and what did I end up having?
 Exactly what our family needed... the most beautiful baby my husband and I could have imagined, inside and out.

 - Top Gender-Neutral Baby Names - Motherly ›